$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 \subsubsection{LFV processes}

-The partial alignment condition of Eq.~\eqref{eq:GIM-like_condition-1} allows for $Z'$-mediated FCNCs in $\tau\mu$ processes, due to the fact that the model predicts non-zero mixing between the muon and tau leptons.
-Of particular interest is the process $\tau\rightarrow3\mu$, which also receives a $U_{1}$-mediated 1-loop contribution.
-We define the effective Lagrangian,
+The partial alignment condition of Eq.~\eqref{eq:GIM-like_leptons-1} allows for $Z'$-mediated FCNCs in $\tau\mu$ processes, due to the fact that the model predicts significant mixing between the muon and tau leptons.
+This is a crucial prediction of the twin PS theory of flavour, not present in general 4321 models.
+Of particular interest is the process $\tau\rightarrow3\mu$, which receives a tree-level $Z'$ contribution that grows with the $\tau\mu$ mixing angle $s_{23}^{e}$.
+Beyond the latter, $\tau\rightarrow3\mu$ also receives a $U_{1}$-mediated 1-loop contribution